sofiaronnkvist/movement-reminder/store-listing.md

-# MovementReminder Widget - Connect IQ Store Listing
+# Move Reminder Widget - Connect IQ Store Listing

 ## App Title
-MovementReminder
+Move Reminder

 ## Short Description (50 characters max)
 Widget that reminds you to move regularly

 ## Description (4000 characters max)
-MovementReminder is a convenient widget that helps you maintain an active lifestyle by providing gentle reminders to move throughout your day.
+Move Reminder is a convenient widget that helps you maintain an active lifestyle by providing gentle reminders to move throughout your day.

 **Key Features:**
 • Always-on widget - no need to launch an app